mark-thompson01/Network-Traffic-Analysis/README.md

 ## What I've Learned
-Through this project, I have learned:
+Through this project, I have learned how to:
--
+- Generate different types of network traffic with various commands.
+- Capture and save the network traffic to .PCAP file with the use of tcpdump.
+- How to import a .PCAP file into Wireshark to examine the captured traffic.
+- How to identify different types of traffic patterns.